MVTN: Multi-View Transformation Network for 3D Shape Recognition: Related Work

 \section{Related Work}

 \mysection{Deep Learning on 3D Data} PointNet \cite{pointnet} paved the way as the first deep learning algorithm to operate directly on 3D point clouds.
 PointNet computes point features independently and aggregates them using an order invariant function like max-pooling.
-Subsequent works focused on finding neighborhoods of points to define the convolutional operation \cite{pointnet++,dgcn,pc_li2018pointcnn,pc_tatarchenko2018tangent,pc_landrieu2018large,pc_landrieu2019point,pc_li2018pointcnn,pc_wang2018sgpn,pc_li2018so} Voxel-based deep networks show promise, but suffer from cubic memory complexity \cite{voxnet,minkosky,sparseconv}.
-Several recent works combine point cloud representations with other 3D modalities like voxels \cite{pvoxelcnn} or with multi-view images \cite{pvnet,mvpnet}.
-In contrast, we use a simple point-based 3D shape encoder in our MVTN pipeline \cite{pointnet} which helps predict the optimal views and makes the downstream task simpler for the multi-view network.
+Subsequent works focused on finding neighborhoods of points to define point convolutional operations \cite{pointnet++,dgcn,pc_li2018pointcnn,pc_landrieu2018large,pc_landrieu2019point,pc_wang2018sgpn}.
+Voxel-based deep networks allow for 3D CNNs yet suffer from cubic memory complexity \cite{voxnet,minkosky,sparseconv}.
+Several recent works combine point cloud representations with other 3D modalities like voxels \cite{pvoxelcnn} or multi-view images \cite{pvnet,mvpnet}.
+In this paper, we leverage a point encoder to predict the optimal view-points, from which images are rendered and fed to a multi-view network.